 You can still drive it hard and lean on the decent amount of grip available, but it doesn’t feel quite as natural as in some larger saloons.
 There’s always a reassuring, planted feel on the road though, while Mercedes’ clever safety systems – including the E-Class’ standard autonomous braking – offer peace of mind.

-Mercedes’ 2.0-litre four-cylinder turbodiesel opens the E-Class range in the E 220d.
-With 192bhp and 400Nm of torque on offer in the latter, this is now faster than the old E 250d, but importantly the new 2.0-litre unit is much quieter than the clattery old 2.1-litre diesel.
+Mercedes’ 2.0-litre four-cylinder turbodiesel opens the E-Class range in the E 220 d.
+With 191bhp and 400Nm of torque on offer in the latter, this is now faster than the old E 250 d, but importantly the new 2.0-litre unit is much quieter than the clattery old 2.1-litre diesel.

 The 0-62mph sprint takes 7.3 seconds, while top speed stands at 149mph, but it’s the smooth, subdued pulling performance that impresses most.
 Refinement is much improved, and the new four-cylinder diesel is easily a match for the 2.0-litre Ingenium unit in the Jaguar XF when it comes to a subdued idle and quiet cruising on the motorway.
 The nine-speed auto gearbox makes for low cruising revs of just 1,300rpm at 70mph, and the car's slippery shape also means there’s virtually no wind noise.

-If you want extra performance, the E 400 d certainly offers that.
+If you want extra performance, the E 400 d 4MATIC certainly offers that.
 With its 3.0-litre turbo diesel straight-six there’s a mammoth 700Nm on tap.
-This, combined with 336bhp, gives a 5.1 second 0-62mph sprint.
+This, combined with 335bhp, gives a seriously quick 4.9 second 0-62mph sprint.
 However, it’s how the E 400 d pulls from low revs with plenty of potency that demands your attention.

 Squeeze the throttle and the engine pulls hard from as low as 1,200rpm.
 Also, it will happily plod along at 30mph in sixth gear and accelerate all the way up to motorway speeds with minimal fuss.
 There’s no real need to wring the engine out past 3,000rpm because of the effortless power delivery.
 Add in the supple ride quality and the E 400 d is simply one of the most relaxing and refined cars in which to cover long distances.

-The 429bhp AMG E 53 acts as a go-between for the standard E-Class models and the fire-breathing AMG E 63.
-Its straight-six delivers power smoothly and, while never being fast enough to scare you, has more than enough performance to get out of its own way.
+The 429bhp AMG E 53 acts as a go-between for the standard E-Class models and the fire-breathing AMG E 63 S. It combines straight-six power with 48v mild-hybrid technology to help optimise performance.
 There’s plenty of grunt to be exploited in the mid-range, thanks to the 520Nm torque output.
 Acceleration is decent too, taking only 4.5 seconds to get from 0-62mph.

-The top-of-the-line engine is the E 63, with a massive 4.0-litre V8 giving 604bhp.
+The top-of-the-line engine is the E 63 S, with a massive 4.0-litre V8 giving 604bhp.
 Performance is a step above the E 53, tackling the 0-62mph sprint in 3.4 seconds and pressing on, if you go for the optional £765 AMG Driver’s Package, to a top speed of 186mph.

 On the road, the E 300 e shows how far electrification has come.
 If you’re careful, (and if you follow the car’s suggested economical route) you should be able to squeeze more than 30 miles of pure-electric driving, which is enough for most morning commutes.
 The car feels a little less keen to change direction thanks to the extra weight of its batteries, but the plug-in hybrid is still good to drive and very comfortable.